Kstabile82/phase-4-project/README.md

 Hiker's Hub
+This is a hiking app that allows users to browse a database of hikes, add to it, see other hikers' comments and likes, and add hikes to their own bucketlist, completed list or planned list.
-This is a hiking app that allows users to -----------------.
-This is a React front end and Ruby back end, with data converted to JSON.
+This is a React front end and Rails back end, with data converted to JSON.

 Usage
-A user should see ...........

-The ........... buttons should each pull up .........
+A user should see a homepage with a navbar that contains login, signup and hikes buttons.
+A user does not have to log in just to see the database of hikes.
+Upon signing up or logging in, though, the navbar changes to include welcome page, logout and my hikes buttons.
+Logged in users can add hikes from the database to their own my hikes page by clicking the "+" button.
+They can then set the status (bucket list, planned, completed) to the hike listing on their my hikes page.
+Users can also click the like button to update the hike's number of likes.

+The "Add Hike" button at the bottom of the hikes list should pull up a form, where users can add a new hike to the database.
+If users click "See Comments" where listed on each hike, they should see the comments that have been left.
+Those without any will say "No comments yet."

-Additionally, users have the option to sort and filter hikes by location, distance, likes and difficulty.
+Additionally, users have the option to sort and filter hikes by location, distance, likes and difficulty on the hikes page.

-Clicking .......will allow ........to be easily deleted by rendering a delete button right next to the comment.
-The add and delete buttons will trigger event listeners that send delete and post requests to the back end, while updating the input and select forms send a patch request that updates that hike.
+On the welcome page, logged in users should see their name and a button to delete their account.
+Clicking that will destroy their account.
+Clicking Log Out will end the session and bring users back to the original homepage and navbar.

 For support, please email karina.stabile@gmail.com